2022-2023 BOOST Scholarship Program Updates

 About the BOOST Scholarship Program

 Years of advocacy efforts in Annapolis to assist tuition weary day school families, yielded – beginning in 2016 – the BOOST Scholarship Program.
 Scholarships are available for families whose income is within 185% of the federal poverty level.
 BOOST scholarship awardees use the funds they receive to pay towards the tuition assessed by the participating nonpublic school of their choosing.

-Beyond lobbying for the program’s creation, continuation, and funding, AIMD mobilizes the day school community, facilitates program guidelines, and provides individual assistance in order to ensure maximum community participation and benefit.
+Beyond lobbying for the program’s creation, continuation, and funding, AIMD mobilizes the day school community, facilitates program guidelines, and provides families with individual assistance in order to ensure maximum community participation and benefit.

-Now entering its third school year, the program has provided approximately 2,500 scholarships with a value of more than $3.5 million in direct tuition benefits to families with children attending Jewish day schools.
+Now entering its fourth school year, the program has provided more than 3,500 scholarships with a value of more than $5 million in direct tuition benefits to families with children attending Jewish day schools.

 Governor Hogan Visits Community to Celebrate BOOST Program